quantcdn/quant-admin-go/docs/RuleAuthRequest.md

 ### NewRuleAuthRequest

-`func NewRuleAuthRequest(domain string, disabled bool, authUser string, authPass string, ) *RuleAuthRequest`
+`func NewRuleAuthRequest(domain string, disabled bool, url string, authUser string, authPass string, ) *RuleAuthRequest`

 NewRuleAuthRequest instantiates a new RuleAuthRequest object This constructor will assign default values to properties that have it defined,